Science 8

 - Many different animals have different adaptations to aid with surviving.

-- Some animals have gills to allow for breathing underwater, while others have lungs and come to the surface to breathe.
+- Some animals have gills to allow for breathing underwater, while others have lungs and come to

-- In places where water is constantly moving quickly, some aquatic animals need to avoid being swept away.
-Clams burrow down into the mud or sand, sea stars have special appendages, and snails have suction-cup-like feet.
+- In places where water is constantly moving quickly, some aquatic animals need to avoid being

-- Fish and whales have a streamlined shape (fins and tails) that allows for easier swimming through water.
+- Fish and whales have a streamlined shape (fins and tails) that allows for easier swimming

 - Water striders can skate and jump on the surface film of water by using its buoyancy.